Skip to main content

 }

-2. An expression can have up to 3 get functions and can access up to 10 different documents.
+2. A single expression can use up to 3 get functions and can access up to 10 different documents.